 After a Major League Baseball season that set a record for the most home runs, the World Series is off to a flying start.

-Already a whopping 11 homers — six by Los Angeles — as the sides split the first two games at Dodger Stadium.
-At this rate, they’d shatter the Series record of 21 in 2002 when Barry Bonds and Giants lost to the Angels in seven games.
+A whopping 11 homers as the side split the first two games at Dodger Stadium.
+At this rate, they’d shatter the Series record of 21 in 2002 when Barry Bonds and Giants lost to the Angels.

-The curveballing Lance McCullers Jr. starts Game 3 for Houston on Friday night against Yu Darvish, and the roof will be shut — exactly how the Astros like it.
+Lance McCullers starts Game 3 for Houston against Yu Darvish, and the roof will be shut.

-The highest-scoring team in the majors is 6-0 at its thumping home this postseason.
-The top hasn’t been open since early June in order to block out the Texas summer heat.
+Just the way the Astros like it — the highest-scoring team in the majors is 6-0 at its thumping home this postseason, and the top hasn’t been open since early June in order to block out the Texas summer heat.

 “We want it closed.
 We’ve got to have it closed,” reliever Chris Devenski said.
 “I feel the electricity when it’s closed is so much better.
 And we love playing here.
 We have so much excitement being here and the electricity and the vibe.
 And I feel like we feed off of it.”